Lpreets/Meta-frontendcapstone/README.md

-Final project of the Meta course for Front-End, done in react.
+Final project of the Meta course for Front-End Developer, done in React.